raguramsiva/PyTorch-Linear-Regression/README.md

 # PyTorch-Linear-Regression
-A simple linear regression model using PyTorch
+A simple linear regression model using PyTorch.